Schwarzschild deformed supergravity background: possible geometry origin of fermion generations and mass hierarchy: Ten-dimensional background

 To determine finally the background it is necessary to match $z_{IR}$ and $T_{\theta}$.
 Following \cite{Duff2} - \cite{Alt2} we change coordinate $z$ in (\ref{6}), (\ref{7}) to $\tau$:

 which gives in vicinity of $z_{IR}$, $(z_{IR} - z) \ll z_{IR}$, for metric (\ref{6}) and for $U$ (\ref{7}):

 For $\eta = 1$ we have the smooth IR-end of the throat, for $\eta \ne 1$ there is conical singularity with the codimension two IR-brane at this point.
-As it was shown in \cite{Apple} in $6D$ model, in case $2 < \eta < 4$ there are three fermion generations enumerated by the quantum number along angular $\theta$ coordinate.
+As it was shown in \cite{Apple} in $6D$ model, in case $2 < \eta < 4$ there are three fermion generations corresponding to the quantum number along angular $\theta$ coordinate.
 Thus $\eta$ (\ref{9}) is one more, plus to $\gamma$ and $\kappa$ in (\ref{7}), free dimensionless parameter of the proposed model.
-We'll see that physically interesting results are received for $\gamma = 9$ (that is $\alpha = \sqrt{3}/2$ in (\ref{1})), $\eta = 3$ and $\kappa$ being adjusted to have the observed value of the current mass of $b$-quark: $m_{b} = 4.18(2)$ GeV.

-Throat (\ref{6}) is terminated at its IR end $z = z_{IR}$, or smoothly (for $\eta = 1$), or with the codimenrion two brane (for $\eta \ne 1$).
+Throat (\ref{6}) is terminated at its IR end at $z = z_{IR}$.
 According to the conventional Randall-Sundrum approach we limit the throat (\ref{6}) also from below with the codimension one Planck UV-brane located at $z = z_{UV} = 1/k$, so that:

 Again, according to the familiar Randall-Sundrum approach, the Planck-TeV hierarchy ($\epsilon = 10^{-16}$) is equal to the ratio of warp factors at the UV and IR ends of the throat; for metric (\ref{6}) this means: